Fun Camel Cricket Facts For Kids | Kidadl

 What do they eat?

-Like most crickets, the camel crickets are also omnivores and can be easily found mostly in a damp environment.
+Like most crickets, camel crickets are also omnivores and can be easily found mostly in a damp environment.
 They primarily eat dead animals, feces, plants, and wood.
 Many of them are found in caves and cave crickets generally eat small insects and fungi.

 Are they harmful?

-People are scares of the camel cricket bite but they do not have fangs and do not possess any threats to humans.
-Also, there is no such thing as camel cricket poison.
 But a few species such as the greenhouse camel cricket or other adults tend to be more infectious.
 Humans also need to remember that a camel cricket infestation could also cause several diseases as these insects generally consume dead animals.

 Would they make a good pet?